Lady Gaga & Gwen Stefani Ax All Las Vegas Shows Due To Coronavirus Pandemic

 Luckily for fans who were hoping to see the show, the “Poker Face” hitmaker will return for additional residency dates.
 The singer has yet to announce when the new shows will take place but will allow fans who had tickets to be able to enter a presale so they can have first access to purchase tickets.

-Stefani was scheduled to perform in her final leg for her “Just A Girl” residency at the Zappos Theater in May.
+Stefani was scheduled to perform the final leg for her “Just A Girl” residency at the Zappos Theater in May.
 The “Baby Don’t Lie” chart-topper kicked off her show back in 2018 and revealed to fans that she will perform the final stint of concerts in 2020.
-As previously reported by The Inquisitr, her fanbase was thrilled to hear that the residency had been extended.
+As previously reported by The Inquisitr, her fan base was thrilled to hear that the residency had been extended.
 Unfortunately, they won’t be seeing the show any time soon.

-Planet Hollywood took to Twitter to announce that none of her shows will be taking place throughout the month of May.
+Planet Hollywood took to Twitter to announce that none of her shows will be taking place in May.
 On the plus side, the “What You Waiting For?” songstress will return for additional dates when its safe to do so.
-This also hasn’t been revealed when that will be.
+The new dates have not been revealed as of yet.

 Those who had tickets for Gaga and Stefani will be refunded at the point of purchase.